Clinton gets standing ovation while attending Broadway's 'Color Purple'

 Despite keeping a low profile, Clinton and former President Bill Clinton will attend President-elect Donald Trump's inauguration later this month, aides confirmed to NBC News.

-While her "Color Purple" visit brought visible energy to the theater, one audience member told The Times it stirred up mixed feelings for him.
+While her "Color Purple" visit brought visible energy to the theater, one audience member said it stirred up mixed emotions for him.

-"I was having every emotion I've tried to get rid of over the past few weeks," Jordan Serpone, 33, who shook Clinton's hand during intermission, said.
-"She shouldn't be here.
-She should be planning her Cabinet."
+"I said, oh my God, it's Hillary freaking Clinton," Jordan Serpone, 33, who shook Clinton's hand, told NBC News.
+"But seeing her at 'The Color Purple' — she should not be here ...
+That feels like such a waste.
+It feels like this woman who dedicated her life to public service and is the most qualified person to run our country and who won the election by three million votes is not where she needs to be."